SimmerHQ/simmerpos.com/_pages/settings.md

 Ignores zero cost modifiers when adding tickets to the cart in **Simmer: Full Service**.

 <div class="note-box">
   Useful for hiding free modifiers from customer sales receipts.
+Currently only available for <b>Simmer: Full Service</b>.
 </div>